ToukoH/student-menus/README.md

 ### Steps
 1. Clone the script to your local machine.
 2. Navigate to the script's directory.
+3. Install dependencies by running `pip install -r requirements.txt`
-3. Run the provided setup script to create a symbolic link.
+4. Run the provided setup script to create a symbolic link.
 This allows you to run the script from anywhere in your terminal.

    ```bash
    chmod +x setup.sh